 Not sure how to set this up?
 Time to book a Strategy Session with Jody-Ann.

 Boosting posts are great!
 They increase your reach and awareness like wildfire.
 If you’re looking for more fans and likes, a boosted post is the best Facebook ad option.
 However, if your aim is to book clients or get clients on your mailing list, a boosted post is not the option for you.

 The aim of a boosted post is to increase the number of eyeballs on your ads.
 This is an amazing tool if you have an already scheduled event and would like to increase the number of attendees through awareness.
-If you are trying to book a client it is best to create a targeted ad.
+Think a city festival selling tickets.

-Fix: Create ads from scratch with an objective
+Solution: Create ads from scratch with an objective

 - Setup your preferred audience (age, gender, income, location etc.)